5 Ways to Prevent Fish Illness in Water Gardens

 The all-natural beneficial bacteria found in BioClarifier™ will help clear the water column, and break down and remove muck and organic waste, which contributes to water quality issues.

 Before you add new fish to your pond, keep them in a quarantine tank for two to four weeks to be sure they have no infectious or contagious diseases.

 - Reduce Fish Stress:

 When starting a pond for the first time, or performing water changes, be sure to add

 Vanish™ Plus to keep fish stress-free.
 Vanish Plus removes chlorine, chloramines, heavy metals, and ammonia.
-Plus it promotes a healthy slime coat to help heal fish wounds and protects them in times of stress.
+Plus it promotes a beneficial slime coat to help heal fish wounds and protects them in times of stress.

 - Apply Salt:

-ParaSalt™ will increase koi and goldfish electrolytic intake which is essential in building a healthy slime coat.
+ParaSalt™ will increase koi and goldfish electrolytic intake which is essential in building a slime coat.
 Salt can also be used to ward off and remove the most common protozoan such as Dactylogyrus, Byrodctylus, Epistylis, Trichodina and Chilodonella.